wp-plugins/powr-survey/readme.txt

 = Upgrade ($2.99)/mo and: =
 * Eliminate all POWr logos and watermarks
 * Automatically send form responses to multiple email addresses.
-* Choose to clear form, lock form, hide form, or redirect to a new page after user submission.
+* Choose to clear, lock, hide, or redirect after submission.
 * Allow users to upload images, documents, audio, and more.
 * Enable plugin analytics to measure visitors and page views
 * Receive premium POWr support